slashbinslashnoname/p2p-telegram-bitcoin-shop/README.md

 - User registration
 - Create Bitcoin sell offers with Lightning Network invoices
 - List and check status of your offers
+- Marketplace to browse all available offers from all users
 - Integration with BTCPay Server for Lightning Network payments
+- Interactive buttons for easier navigation
+- Markdown-formatted messages for better readability

 ## Project Structure